• Home

 Youth welfare organisations, foundations, initiatives or committed private individuals are invited to use these films free of charge for training, recruiting, publications etc.

-IJS e.V. has established two youth care organizations in cooperation with phöinix e.V..: ensemble gGmbH and WIR Kinder- und Jugendhilfe gGmbH.
-Both organizatons are charities and work in Germany and in countries of the European Community.
+IJS e.V. has established a youth care organization in cooperation with phöinix e.V..: ensemble gGmbH.
+This organizaton is a charity and works in Germany and in countries of the European Community.

 Ensemble-Logo_RGB